-VE Day: How front pages marked the end of World War Two in 1945
+Advance Britannia!
+How UK newspapers marked VE Day on their front pages

-Friday marks the 75th anniversary of Victory in Europe Day – or VE Day – when the Allies formally accepted Germany’s surrender, bringing an end to the Second World War.
+Friday is the 75th anniversary of Victory in Europe Day – or VE Day – when the Allies formally accepted Germany’s surrender, marking a significant date towards the end of the Second World War.

 Readers of the Times first read about the news of “victory in Europe to be declared today” on page six, as the first part of the newspaper was still reserved for adverts until 1966.